 This post contains some affiliate links.
 If you click on a link and make a purchase I may earn a small commission.
 Be sure to read my disclosure policy here.

 While you can certainly pull out your trusty electric sander and get to work, there is another simple solution.
-Citristrip can offer an easy solution.
 Citristrip Paint and Varnish Stripping Gel is a super easy way to strip off old paint and varnish finishes.
 If you haven’t tried it, I encourage you to give it a try!
 It really is pretty amazing!

 Citristrip is an orange paint stripper in gel form that actually smells decent and it is safe to use indoors!
 No crazy toxic fumes like other paint strippers.
 And it’s a great option when you don’t want to sand through a bunch of layers and deal with tons of sanding dust!

-Let The Citristrip Gel Sit And Work Its’ Magic
+Step 3: Let The Citristrip Gel Sit And Work Magic

 According to the Citristrip product site, leave the product on at least 30 minutes to give the gel time to activate and do its’ job.
 You will begin to see a gooey, bubbly substance forming on your project where the gel was applied.
 You will be able to see the paint or varnish separate from the wood underneath